 Huh, we’ve answered our own question (because we like talking to ourselves like that).
 But if 62% of adults under the age of 34 are willing to share their location for more relevant content, then why aren’t we betting all the marbles on that?
 Give the people what they want (just in case we aren’t using enough GIFs in this post).

 But seriously, if all it takes is a little give in the relationship, marketers need to be all over that.
 It also represents the human element we’re going for, so it’s a win for everybody.

 When cold-calling was all the rage in the sales world, getting on the phone with the decision maker was always an important part of the process.
 Same goes for content marketing, as studies have shown that among the most successful marketers, 71% tailor content to the persona of the decision maker.
 It requires more work to a) identify the decision maker and then b) create a person for them, but it’s totally worth it if it helps you make the sale sale or develop a brand advocate.

 With that, we’ve reached the end of our infoGIF (we were hoping there was more, too).
-I want to once again shout out to the design team for an incredible job this month, and if you’re lovin’ it as much as we are, go ahead and share it or write about it using the embed code below – we’d really appreciate it!
+I want to once again shout out to the design team for an incredible job this month, and if you’re lovin’ it as much as we are, go ahead and share it or write about it – we’d really appreciate it!